F2/F2s-sourcemod-plugins/README.md

 If you would like to contribute, please follow this process:

-1. First confirm your idea with me.<br>This can be done by creating a github issue, or by contacting me on Steam.
+1. First confirm your idea with me.\
+   This can be done by creating a [github issue](https://github.com/F2/F2s-sourcemod-plugins/issues), or by contacting me on [Steam](https://steamcommunity.com/id/f2/).
 2. Create a fork+branch with your changes
 3. Test your changes
 4. Create a Pull Request describing your changes and how you have tested it